igorgolm/aws-cd-georgia-workshop/README.md

   GH_TOKEN: "your-token"
 ```

 2. Create a random secret for StackRox webhook.
+It is used to authenticate the relay with StackRox.
 ```yaml
 configmap:
   STACKROX_WEBHOOK_SECRET: "your-secret"